g200kg/input-knobs/README.md

 [Demo Page](https://g200kg.github.io/input-knobs/)

 ## Features
-input-knobs.js is a Javascript library for Rotating Knob / Toggle Switch / RadioButton style GUI widgets.
+input-knobs.js is a Javascript library for Rotating Knob / Toggle Switch / Radio Button style GUI widgets.
 This is a sub-set of "[webaudio-controls](https://github.com/g200kg/webaudio-controls)" and simply replace the appearance of &lt;input/&gt; tags to rotating knobs or switches.

 | Tag                                                 | Change to     |